id-cas/sanbox_cms/README.md

 * Make comments in code for JSDOC.
 * Make tests.

-## The task
+## Common information
 Deploy a LEMP/LAMP web environment or other web stack on any free VDS/VPS or locally in your virtual environment.
 This task must be completed on Lavarel or native php (you can use third-party modules via composer if necessary)

 ## Product Description
 Let's implement a news catalog.